yesnik/linux-guides/prometheus/pushgateway.md

 EOF
 ```

-We can define tags in the metric:
+### Define tags in the metric body

+These metrics will belong to the same group.

 ```bash
 cat <<EOF | curl --data-binary @- http://localhost:9091/metrics/job/cron